sillygoose/sbhistory/README.md

 ```

 ## Use
-Make sure your InfluxDB database has an infinite retention policy, or at least longer than the start date for data.
+Make sure your InfluxDB database has an infinite retention policy, or at least longer than the start date for the datypu will be uploading.

 Copy the file `sample.yaml` to `sbhistory.yaml` and fill in the details for your local site and inverters.
 Run the application from the command line using Python 3.7 or later: